ChiekoN/create-customer-segments/README.md

 In this project, I analyzed a dataset that contains various customers' annual spending amounts corresponding to product categories.
 The goal of this project is to identify customer segments hidden in this dataset.

 I first explored the data by selecting a small subset to sample and determine if any product categories highly correlate with one another.
 Afterwards, I preprocessed the data by scaling each product category and then identifying (and removing) unwanted outliers.
 With the good, clean customer spending data, I applied PCA transformations to the data and implement clustering algorithms to segment the transformed customer data.
-I researched and compared two algorithms, The K-Means and the Gaussian Mixture Model, then I chose the Gaussian Mixture Model for clustering.
+I researched and compared two algorithms, K-Means clustering and Gaussian Mixture Model clustering, then I chose the Gaussian Mixture Model for my clustering.
-Finally, you compared the segmentation found with an additional labeling and consider ways this information could assist the wholesale distributor with future service changes.
+Finally, I compared the segmentation found with an additional labeling and consider ways this information could assist the wholesale distributor with future service changes.

 ### Setting